nachiketbhuta/velocity-learn/content/graphs/connected-components-in-an-undirected-graph/index.md

 ---
-title: Connected Components in an Undirected Graph
+title: Connected Components in an Undirected Graph using DFS
 date: 2020-07-04T11:25:07.712Z
 author: Nachiket Bhuta
 description: "A graph is said to be disconnected if it is not connected, i.e. if